Drewbadour/drewbadour.github.io/src/pages/notes/flour-tortilla.md

 pubDate: 2024-07-07
 description: 'A simple, four ingredient flour tortilla recipe.'
 tags: [ "baking" ]
+icon:
+    url: 'pixel_Tortilla.png'
+    alt: 'Pixel art.
+A quesadilla split into 8 pieces on a wooden cutting board.
+There is a green garnish and a stack of tortillas places beside the quesadilla.'
 ---

 This is a simple flour tortilla recipe that avoids using any sort of leavening agent.
 These leavening agents can cause leftover tortillas to turn hard overnight, and they're not really needed.
 So I avoid them.